mitodl/ol-django/README.md

 We maintain changelogs in `changelog.d/` directories with each app.
 To create a new changelog for your changes, run:

-- `/pants ol-project changelog create --app APPNAME`
+- `pants ol-project changelog create --app APPNAME`
   - `APPNAME`: the name of an application directory

 Then fill out the new file that was generated with information about your changes.
 These changes will all be merged down into `CHANGELOG.md` when a release is generated.